mstksg/inCode/copy/entries/control-intro.md

 floor?
 12%.
 Fourth floor?
 27%.
 To get to the roof, you need to only set it to 48% open.

-Now that I have completely science'd the situation, it's time to start using my elevator.
+Now that you have completely science'd the situation, it's time to start using your elevator.
 You load up a hamster for the inaugural ride.

 #### The Plight of the Hamster